 Product risk also impacts the rate you are able to negotiate.

 Low rates only matter if you can get approved to use the service.
-If you sell a high risk product you might not get approved at all.
+If you sell a high risk product you might not get approved at all by a regular merchant provider.
 For example, travel accounts are very high risk in the payments business.
-If you operate a travel company you might end up paying a really high rate because otherwise no processor will approve you.
+If you operate a travel company you might need to find a high-risk payment processor that will approve you.
 A short explanation: processors are liable for chargebacks.
 They have the potential to lose money if a merchant processes transactions and is unable to fulfill the orders and can’t return the funds to the cardholder.
 That is why some types of accounts are higher risk and often pay higher rates.

 Volumes can eventually shoot you in the foot too.
 Some businesses are so large (think of a big airline that processes hundreds of millions of dollars via credit card) that if something were to go wrong with them it could bring the processor to it’s knees.
 This is the opposite situation where too much volume can again create chargeback risk, and can impact credit card processing rates.
 This would only apply to huge merchants, but is still an important concept to understand.

 Did you know that some processors are more lenient than others?
 That may be obvious, but consider that statement more carefully.
 Some processors might approve multi-level marketing, travel and long distance telephone services with no problem at all.
 But they absolutely, positively cannot provide support for web hosting businesses.
 There might be another processor with a reputation for being a bit more expensive, but they might actually have an appetite for web hosting businesses because they have a big portfolio of web hosting clients that they are very successful with.